mattqg/AutonomousElephant/README.md

-# Dumbotron, The Autonomous Robotic Elephant
+Code for Dumbotron, an Autonomous Robotic Elephant
-### ME 4951 Senior Design
+ME 4951 Senior Design